golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 ### Provider section

-The whole "provider" section describes quite a lot of Golem node provider internals.
+The whole "provider" section describes many Golem node provider internals.
-Some of these properties interact with how Ray on Golem works in general, so be careful with those that you're unfamiliar with as changing them may render your cluster unusable.
+Some of these properties interact with how Ray on Golem works in general, so be careful with those you're unfamiliar with as changing them may render your cluster unusable.

 #### Webserver port